Prélude et Ballade

 A few words from Marilyn Strevens:

 “Guillaume Balay (1871-1943) was born at Crozon, Finistère.
-Very little is known about his early life, however his rich harmony and romantic lyricism would almost certainly have been influenced by Vincent d’Indy with whom he studied composition.
+However his rich harmony and romantic lyricism would almost certainly have been influenced by Vincent d’Indy with whom he studied composition.
 In 1894 he was appointed Deputy Bandmaster of the first Regiment and the same year, after eight months study he won the first prize for Cornet at the Conservatoire and in 1898 he became Principal Conductor.
 In 1904 he transferred to the 72nd Regiment.
 Balay enriched the band’s repertoire with his own compositions and transcriptions.

 Prélude et Ballade